AxelThevenot/Apriori_Algorithm/README.md

 ## Rendering

 We want now to display our results from our algorithm.
 I personally choose to make two different plots :
-* A graph of node to display the frequent item sets
+* A graph of nodes to display the frequent item sets
 * A heatmap to display rules

-We need to import numpy, networkx to make especially for the graph and matplotlib.pyplot to plot these rendering
+We need to import numpy, networkx especially for the graph and matplotlib.pyplot to plot these rendering

 ```python
 import numpy as np